830000A 1983: JIMMY CLIFF.

 Barbara Hershey, Bud Cort and Anjelica Huston

-Note: Aired on the 14th May (with repeats on the 18th, 20th, 22nd, 24th
+Note: Televised on the 10th May (with repeats on the 14th, 18th, 20th,

-Released on video (CBS-Fox 6392; -US) in 1984.
+24th & 30th May).
+Released on video (CBS-Fox 6392; -US) in 1984

-830118A 18th January: New York, Loew’s Astor
+830118A 18th January: New York City, Loew’s

-Theater.
-First private screening of the movie
+Astor Theatre.
+First private screening of

-Differences to ‘Rocks Off’ (see 820813A):
+Differences to ‘Rocks Off’-movie (see 820813A for more info):

 - Neighbours (MJ/KR) -includes backstage footage